shaunxcode/edn-tests/README.md

 edn-tests
 =========

-common set of valid edn tests intended to be used by anyone implementing an edn library.
+This is a common set of valid edn tests intended to be used by anyone implementing an edn library.

 Ideally there will be large files for testing performance across various platforms.